 - Compare online brokers and learn about different types of trades.

 Twitter (NYSE: TWTR) is a microblogging social network with more than 350 million monthly active users.
 Allowing users to speak their minds in 280 characters or less, the company generates revenues through advertising that shows up in user feeds.

 TWTR presents traders with excellent profit opportunities, especially when reports of subscriber growth are released.

-This guide gives you everything you need to know about buying Twitter stock.
+This guide gives you everything you need to know about buying Twitter stock from Canada.

 Coming up next